Oakland Roots SC: USL Championship

 Oakland upset the Mountain Division Champions El Paso Locomotive in the first round of the playoffs, breaking a 470-day home unbeaten run by the Texas side.
 The Roots’ playoff run came to an end the following weekend when the team lost 6–5 on penalties against Orange County SC after 120 minutes of scoreless action.

 On December 21, 2021, the Roots announced they were leasing the former Oakland Raiders practice facility in Alameda, California as their training facility.

 On December 30, 2021, the Roots announced Juan Guerra as the club's fourth head coach.

 On October 23, 2022, the Roots upset San Diego Loyal 3–0 in the first round of the playoffs.
 This punched their ticket to play San Antonio, where they lost 3–0.

+On September 18, 2023, the team announced that Green Day singer Billie Joe Armstrong had joined the ownership group for the Roots.
+Additionally, the team opened for community investment and ownership that month.

+On October 26, 2023, the team announced that NBA head coach and Bay Area native Jason Kidd had joined the ownership group for the Roots.